Loading Events

 All four Gospels record that Jesus shared a final Passover meal with His disciples before His crucifixion.
 During this meal (Luke 22:15–20; Matthew 26:26–28), He gave new meaning to the bread and wine by presenting them as symbols of His body and blood under the New Covenant.

-Furthermore, the Apostle Paul directly connects Passover to Christ in 1 Corinthians 5:7 by declaring:
+The Apostle Paul directly connects Passover to Christ in 1 Corinthians 5:7:

 “For Christ, our Passover lamb, has been sacrificed.”

-John 19:14–36 also records that Jesus was crucified on the Day of Preparation for Passover—the same time when sacrificial lambs were slaughtered in the Temple.
-In addition, none of His bones were broken, fulfilling the original Passover law found in Exodus 12:46.
+John 19:14–36 also emphasizes that Jesus was crucified on the Day of Preparation for Passover, coinciding with the slaughtering of the sacrificial lambs in the Temple.
+Significantly, none of His bones were broken, fulfilling the original Passover law in Exodus 12:46.

 The Meaning of Passover Today